-- THE CURRENT GLOBAL FINANCIAL CRISIS OR ANY FUTURE FINANCIAL CRISIS CAN BE EXPECTED TO HEIGHTEN CURRENCY EXCHANGE RISKS In periods of financial turmoil, capital can move quickly out of regions that are perceived to be more vulnerable to the effects of the crisis than others with sudden and severely adverse consequences to the currencies of those regions.
+- THE CURRENT GLOBAL FINANCIAL CRISIS CAN BE EXPECTED TO HEIGHTEN CURRENCY EXCHANGE RISKS In periods of financial turmoil, capital can move quickly out of regions that are perceived to be more vulnerable to the effects of the crisis than others with sudden and severely adverse consequences to the currencies of those regions.
 In addition, governments around the world, including the United States government and governments of other major world currencies, have recently made, and may be expected to continue to make, very significant interventions in their economies, and sometimes directly in their currencies.
 Such interventions affect currency exchange rates globally and, in particular, the value of the Reference Currencies relative to the European Union euro.
-Further interventions, other government actions or suspensions of actions, as well as other changes in government economic policy or other financial or economic events affecting the currency markets, may cause currency exchange rates to fluctuate sharply in the future, which could have a material adverse effect on the value of the notes and your return on your investment in the notes at maturity. - CHANGES IN THE VALUE OF THE REFERENCE CURRENCIES MAY OFFSET EACH OTHER Because the performance of the Basket is determined by the performance of the Canadian dollar and the Mexican peso relative to the European Union euro, your notes will be exposed to currency exchange rate risk with respect to Canada and Mexico, each relative to the European Union.
+Further interventions, other government actions or suspensions of actions, as well as other changes in government economic policy or other financial or economic events affecting the currency markets, may cause currency exchange rates to fluctuate sharply in the future, which could have a material adverse effect on the value of the notes and your return on your investment in the notes at maturity. - CHANGES IN THE VALUE OF THE REFERENCE CURRENCIES MAY OFFSET EACH OTHER Because the performance of the Basket is determined by the performance of the South Korean won, the Indonesian rupiah and the Singapore dollar relative to the European Union euro, your notes will be exposed to currency exchange rate risk with respect to South Korea, Indonesia, Singapore and the European Union.
 Movements in the exchange rates of the Reference Currencies may not correlate with each other.
-At a time when the exchange rate of one of the Reference Currencies relative to the European Union euro increases, the exchange rate of the other Reference Currency relative to the European Union euro may not increase as much or may decline.
-Therefore, in calculating the Ending Basket Level, an increase in the exchange rate of one Reference Currency may be moderated, or more than offset, by a lesser increase or a decrease in the exchange rate of the other Reference Currency.
-For example, in calculating the Ending Basket Level, an increase in the Spot Rate of the Canadian dollar relative to the European Union euro may be moderated, or more than offset by, lesser increases or declines in the Spot Rate of the Mexican peso relative to the European Union euro. - THE NOTES ARE SUBJECT TO CURRENCY EXCHANGE RISK Foreign currency exchange rates vary over time, and may vary considerably during the term of the notes.
+At a time when the exchange rates of one of the Reference Currencies relative to the European Union euro increases, the exchange rate of one or more of the other Reference Currencies relative to the European Union euro may not increase as much or may decline.
+Therefore, in calculating the Ending Basket Level, increases in the exchange rates of one or more of the Reference Currencies may be moderated, or more than offset, by lesser increases or decreases in the exchange rates of the remaining Reference Currencies.
+For example, in calculating the Ending Basket Level, an increase in the Spot Rate of the South Korean won may be moderated, or more than offset by, lesser increases or declines in the Spot Rate of the South Korean won may be moderated, or more than offset by, lesser increases or declines in the Spot Rate of the South Korean won may be moderated, or more than offset by, lesser increases or declines in the Spot Rate of the South Korean won may be moderated, or more than offset by, lesser increases or declines in the Spot Rate of the South Korean won may be moderated, or more than offset by, lesser increases or declines in the Spot Rate of the South Korean won may be moderated, or more than offset by, lesser increases or declines in the Spot Rate of the Indonesian rupiah. - THE NOTES ARE SUBJECT TO CURRENCY EXCHANGE RISK Foreign currency exchange rates vary over time, and may vary considerably during the term of the notes.
 The value of a Reference Currency or the European Union euro is at any moment a result of the supply and demand for that currency.
 Changes in foreign currency exchange rates result over time from the interaction of many factors directly or indirectly affecting economic and political conditions in the Reference Currency's countries, the European Union, and economic and political developments in other relevant countries, such as the United States.